 Lint-staged works hand-in-hand with commit hooks - pre-commit hook in particular.
 It allows us to run scripts only on those files which were staged for committing.
 This makes hooks run faster since they only need to run on a subset of project files instead of all of them.
 The assumption is that code quality tools have to be run only on modified code while the code that was untouched should already have been checked.

-.
-It uses glob
+uses glob

 patterns which allow you to run different scripts on different file types/patterns.

-Here is an example which runs eslint
+Here is an example which runs prettier

-and prettier
+and eslint

 on all staged .js